zachleat/zachleat.com/web/_posts/2016-07-12-comprehensive-fontloading.md

 ## <span id="foft">FOFT, or FOUT with Two Stage Render</span>

-This approach builds on the [FOUT with a Class](#fout-class) method and is useful when you’re loading multiple weights or styles of the same typeface, _e.g._ Roman, Bold, Italic, Bold Italic, Book, Heavy, and others.
-We split those web fonts into two stages: the Roman first, which will then also immediately render faux-bold and faux-italic content (using [font synthesis](https://www.igvita.com/2014/09/16/optimizing-webfont-selection-and-synthesis/)) while the real web fonts for heavier weights and alternative styles are loading.
+This approach builds on the [FOUT with a Class](#fout-class) method and is useful when you’re loading multiple weights or styles of the same typeface, _e.g._ roman, bold, italic, bold italic, book, heavy, and others.
+We split those web fonts into two stages: the roman first, which will then also immediately render faux-bold and faux-italic content (using [font synthesis](https://www.igvita.com/2014/09/16/optimizing-webfont-selection-and-synthesis/)) while the real web fonts for heavier weights and alternative styles are loading.

 * **[Demo: FOFT, or FOUT with Two Stage Render](/web-fonts/demos/foft.html)** (includes sessionStorage trick for repeat view optimization)
 * [Compare source code for FOFT against FOUT with a Class](https://gist.github.com/zachleat/3b9414a4be8565999a5d483039cf82d1/revisions?diff=split#diff-0)